 This prevents the inverter system discharging starter and leisure batteries to a level at which starter motor operation fails rendering the vehicle immobile.

-Additional batteries may be linked
+Additional batteries may be linked via cable

 to the starter battery by use of heavy duty voltage sensitive solenoid relay (VSR).

 Use of a VSR allows priority charging of starter battery which must reach a preset voltage level before the leisure battery is connected to the charging system only when the engine is running and alternator charging.

 Use of a DC to Dc battery charger can provide a method of charging auxiliary 12 volt batteries from a vehicle with 24 volt charging system.

-415 volt Three phase power for heavy duty specialist & industrial applications may be provided by a larger diesel powered generator.
+415v Three phase power for heavy duty specialist & industrial applications may be provided by a larger diesel powered generator.